-Chiral spiropyrazolone motifs, with a spiro-ring at the 4-position of the pyrazolone core, are present in many medicinally relevant compounds with potent biological activities such as antitumor, analgesic, antibacterial, and anti-inflammatory activities.1 For this reason, substantial research efforts have been invested toward the enantioselective synthesis of spirocyclic pyrazolone frameworks over the past years.2
+Chiral spiropyrazolone motifs, with a spiro-ring at the 4-position of the pyrazolone core, are present in many medicinally relevant compounds with potent biological activities as antitumor, analgesic, antibacterial, or anti-inflammatory agents.1 For this reason, substantial research efforts have been invested toward the enantioselective synthesis of spirocyclic pyrazolone frameworks over the past years.2

-Asymmetric approaches to access spiro[pyrrole-pyrazolone] derivatives through a catalytic cascade reaction are underdeveloped.
-In 1994, Grigg reported the synthesis of spiro[pyrrolidine-pyrazolones] via a [3 + 2] annulation of maleimide with an azomethine ylide.3 More recently, Wang et al. developed a new strategy via organocatalytic asymmetric Michael/annulation of 4-isothiocyanato pyrazolones and alkynyl or allenyl ketones in the presence of a quinine-derived bifunctional squaramide.4 The stereoselective syntheses of chiral spiropyrazolones containing an O-heterocyclic ring have also been described in the literature.
-In 2018, Xu et al. reported a highly diastereo- and enantioselective synthesis of spirodihydrobenzofuran-pyrazolones by a one-pot Michael/iodization/S_N2 nucleophilic substitution sequential catalytic reaction of pyrazolones and 2-hydroxy-β-nitrostyrene.5 In a similar manner, Xu and co-workers described a one-pot asymmetric synthesis of spiropyrazolone-linked benzofurans through a Michael addition/chlorination/nucleophilic substitution sequence.6 Likewise, the bifunctional squaramide-catalysed reaction of in situ generated o-quinone methides with pyrazolin-5-ones and 4-halo pyrazolones provided easy access to chiral spirobenzofuran pyrazolones.7 Bhat and co-workers developed the enantioselective synthesis of spirooxindole dihydrofuran fused pyrazolones through a tertiary amine catalysed [3 + 2] annulation between isatin-derived Morita-Baylis-Hillman (MBH) carbonates and pyrazolone 4,5-diones.8 Our group has recently described the first asymmetric synthesis of spirocyclic pyrazolone γ -butyrolactones by an NHC-catalysed [3 + 2] annulation reaction between pyrazolin-4,5-diones and enals.9
+Asymmetric approaches to access spiro[pyrrole-pyrazolone] derivatives through a catalytic cascade reaction, have been underdeveloped.
+In 1994 Grigg reported the synthesis of spiro[pyrrolidine-pyrazolones] via a [3+2] annulation of maleimide with an azomethine ylide.3 More recently, Wang et al. developed a new strategy via organocatalytic asymmetric Michael/annulation of 4-isothiocyanato pyrazolones and alkynyl or allenyl ketones in the presence of quinine-derived bifunctional squaramide.4 Stereoselective syntheses of chiral spiropyrazolones containing an Oheterocyclic ring have also been described in the literature.
+In 2018, Xu et al. reported a highly diastereo- and enantioselective synthesis of spirodihydrobenzofuran-pyrazolones bv one-pot Michael/iodization/S_N2 nucleophilic substitution sequential catalytic reaction of pyrazolones and 2-hydroxy-β-nitrostyrene.5 In a similar way, Xu and co-workers described a one-pot asymmetric synthesis of spiropyrazolone-linked benzofurans through а Michael addition/chlorination/nucleophilic substitution sequence.6 Likewise, the bifunctional squaramide-catalysed reaction of in situ generated o-quinone methides with pyrazolin-5-ones and 4-halo pyrazolones provided easy access to chiral spiro-benzofuran pyrazolones.7 Bhat and co-workers developed the enantioselective synthesis of spirooxindole dihydrofuran fused pyrazolones through a tertiary amine catalysed [3+2] annulation between isatin-derived Morita- Baylis-Hillman (MBH) carbonates and pyrazolone 4,5-diones.8 Our group have recently described the first asymmetric synthesis of spirocyclic pyrazolone γ -butyrolactones by an NHC-catalysed [3+2] annulation reaction between pyrazolin-4,5-diones and enals.9

-Chiral oxazolidines constitute important structural motifs that are present in many biologically active natural products and pharmaceuticals.10 Despite the interest in oxazolidines, the organocatalytic asymmetric synthesis of oxazolidines has been little studied.
-The group of Matsubara first developed an organocatalytic asymmetric route for the synthesis of 2,4-disubstituted chiral oxazolidines via formal [3 + 2] cycloaddition of γ -hydroxyenones with N-tosylaldimines, but the enantioselectivity was moderate (Scheme 1a).11 Later, Terada described the [3 + 2] cycloaddition of β , γ -epoxysulfones with N-Boc-aldimines promoted by a chiral organosuperbase cataprevious works

-GIR-SintACat-Instituto Universitario CINQUIMA y Departamento de Química Orgánica, Facultad de Ciencias, Universidad de Valladolid, Paseo Belén 7, 47011 Valladolid, Spain.
-E-mail: alicia.maestro@uva.es, jmandres@uva.es lyst to provide enantioenriched 1,3-oxazolidines with two stereogenic centers in a highly diastereo- and enantioselective manner (Scheme 1b).12 Recently, Pan reported the asymmetric synthesis of 2,5-disubstituted oxazolidines via a hemiaminal formation/Michael reaction between simple alkyl aldehydes and N-tosyl aminomethyl enones with excellent diastero- and enantioselectivities (Scheme 1c).13 In 2021, the same group had also described the asymmetric synthesis of spirooxindole embedded oxazolidines via a domino reaction involving hemiaminal formation, followed by an aza-Michael reaction between isatin derived N-Boc ketimines and γ -hydroxyenones, promoted by a quinine derived bifunctional squaramide catalyst.14 However, there is no report on the asymmetric synthesis of oxazolidino spiropyrazolinones, despite their potential bioactivities and other uses.15 Herein we develop the first organocatalytic asymmetric synthesis of these compounds via a cascade strategy involving hemiaminal formation, followed by an aza-Michael addition of N-Boc pyrazolinone ketimines16 and γ -hydroxyenones (Scheme 1d).
+Chiral oxazolidines constitute an important structural motif present in many biologically active natural products and pharmaceuticals.10 Despite their interest, the organocatalytic asymmetric synthesis of oxazolidines has been little studied.
+The group of Matsubara first developed an organocatalytic asymmetric route for the synthesis of 2,4-disubstituted chiral oxazolidines via formal [3+2] cycloaddition of y-hydroxyenones with N-tosylaldimines, but the enantioselectivity was moderate (Scheme 1a).11 Later, Terada described the [3+2] cycloaddition of β , γ -epoxysulfones with N-Boc-aldimines promoted by a chiral organosuperbase catalyst, to provide enantioenriched 1,3oxazolidines with two stereogenic centers in a highly diastereo- and enantioselective manner (Scheme 1b).12 Recently, Pan reported the asymmetric synthesis of 2,5-disubstituted oxazolidines via hemiaminal formation/Michael reaction between simple alkyl aldehydes and N-tosyl aminomethyl enones with excellent diasteroand enantioselectivities (Scheme 1c).13 In 2021, the same group has also described the asymmetric synthesis of spirooxindole embedded oxazolidines via a domino reaction involving hemiaminal formation, followed by an aza-Michael reaction between isatin derived N-Boc ketimines and y-hydroxyenones, promoted by a quinine derived bifunctional squaramide catalyst.14 However, there is no report on the asymmetric synthesis of oxazolidino spiropyrazolinones, despite their potential to show bioactivities and other utilities.15 Herein we develop the first organocatalytic asymmetric synthesis of these compounds via a cascade strategy involving hemiaminal formation, with conditions.^a